Neogoma/stardust-SDK-doc/mapping_instructions.md

 Make sure you __stand still__ when launching the relocation in order to avoid frame blurriness.

 **How do I know if I relocated properly ?**

 In the Stardust World Scale AR demo app, we show a 3D model that tells you where you started mapping.
-If you created objects, after relocation they should be close to where you were.
+If you created objects, after relocation they should be close to where you put them.

 ## Examples
 ### Good mapping example